Todd W. Wylie, M.D.

 Our faculty are highly qualified and participate in teaching emergency medicine residents and pediatric residents, as well as pediatric emergency medicine fellows.
 The fellowship has a close, interactive relationship with the emergency medicine residency program which provides an excellent resource for education and experience in the specialty of emergency medicine.
 Additional resources for the fellowship program include the UF Center for Simulation Education and Safety Research (CSESaR), the Florida Regional Poison Control Center, and the Children's Crisis Center for abused children.

-The Emergency Department at Shands Jacksonville is high-volume and high-acuity, with the only level I trauma designation in Northeast Florida.
-This includes over 20,000 annual visits for children age 21 years or less.
+The Emergency Department at UF Health Jacksonville is high-volume and high-acuity.
 Within the ED, there is an 11-bed Pediatric Emergency Center with a separate triage, waiting room, and nursing staff.
-Shands Jacksonville is a major referral center for Pediatric Trauma.
+UF Health Jacksonville is also the only level I trauma designation in Northeast Florida, and is a major referral center for Pediatric Trauma.

-Wolfson Children's Hospital has a busy 33-bed pediatric emergency department with approximately 45,000 patients per year.
+Wolfson Children's Hospital has a busy 33-bed pediatric emergency department.
 Wolfson Children’s Hospital is the regional pediatric referral center for Northeast Florida and Southeast Georgia.

 We enjoy a close working relationship with both Emergency Medicine and Pediatrics.
 The Department of Emergency Medicine sponsors one of the oldest and largest ACGME-accredited residencies in Emergency Medicine.
-The Emergency Medicine residency program has a total of 45 residents.
-The Department of Pediatrics sponsors an ACGME-accredited residency, with 33 residents.
-It is part of a city-wide network, which includes Nemours Children's Clinic–Jacksonville, and Wolfson Children’s Hospital, in addition to the UFCOM-J. A full array of subspecialists is available for consultation.
+The Department of Pediatrics sponsors an ACGME-accredited residency that is part of a city-wide network, which includes Nemours Children's Clinic–Jacksonville, and Wolfson Children’s Hospital, in addition to the UFCOM-J. A full array of subspecialists are available for consultation.

 The UFCOM-J Emergency Medicine and Pediatric Emergency Medicine faculty are accomplished academic physicians.
 Please click on the following link to review the training and academic backgrounds http://www.hscj.ufl.edu/emergency-medicine/faculty.aspx.
 The teaching staff at Wolfson Children’s Hospital Pediatric Emergency Department consists of an excellent group of full-time PEM board certified or board eligible physicians.